SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ###### seemingly sui generis

-»⟮A semantic class⟯« contains ⟮＿all lexical units＿⟯ that ⟮share a ＿semic feature＿⟯.
+»⟮A semantic class⟯« contains ⟮＿all lexemic units＿⟯ that ⟮share a ＿semic feature＿⟯.

 ##### polysemy